 Add flour and white pepper and form into a ball of dough.

-Roll out ball of dough on a floured surface and cut into desired shapes (triangle, square etc.), approx. 3/4mm thick.
+Roll out ball of dough on a floured surface and cut into desired shapes (triangle, square etc.), approx. ¾mm thick.

 Melt a knob of butter in a frying pan and wipe away the excess with kitchen paper.
-Fry the potato scones until golden brown – approx. 4/5mins on each side.
+Fry the potato scones until golden brown - approx. ⅘mins on each side.

-A ratio of 2:1 i.e. if you have 500g raw potato, use 250g SR flour OR if you have 100g raw potato, use 50g SR flour then gradually add a little extra flour if you think it needs it.
-You’re looking for the dough to be light and fluffy, but not sticky.
+- OR if you have 100g raw potato, use 50g SR flour then gradually add a little extra flour if you think it needs it.

 FAQs